Samir70/codecademy/fullStack/React/usingReact.md

  From this import, we can see that the styles object now holds the class selectors of fileName.module.css.
 To access the selectors, we use the dot notation like so:

 ```<div className={styles.divStyle}></div>```

+## Seperating containers and presentational components

+If a component has to have state, make calculations based on props, or manage any other complex logic, then that component shouldn’t also have to render HTML-like JSX.

+The functional part of a component (state, calculations, etc.) can be separated into a container component.